 Easy Bluetooth Connectivity

 While higher-end soundbars are compatible with WiFi, it’s Bluetooth that’s present in even more products.
-Through this, a device can be connected to your TV without many different cables.
+Through this, a device like your Bose Solo 15 Series II can be connected to your TV without many different cables.
 Plus, you can also use it for music streaming from mobile devices.

 The best soundbar has more than one method to connect to TVs.
 HDMI inputs and HDMI ARC are the most desirable because they support 4K.